usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

   makes all the specified programs and environment variables available, allowing users to easily set up a consistent environment across different systems.
 This is particularly useful for organizations adopting Nix, as it simplifies the onboarding process by providing a pre-configured development environment.
 No more spending days or weeks setting up; a well-defined shell can get new team members up and running quickly.

   However, be cautious about the temptation to include everything your team uses in a single shell.
-While possible, this can lead to long load times and a less efficient setup.
+While possible, this can lead to long initial load times and a less efficient setup.
 A better strategy is to create shells tailored to specific tasks—one for building projects, another for testing, etc. This way, you load only what you need, when you need it, but you still have the option to include everything if that's what you prefer.